7 most popular privacy coins

 The protocol used by Monero also hides the transaction amount between the users.

-Thus, making it the complete privacy coin.
+Thus, making it one of the most complete privacy cryptocurrencies out there.
 No one can browse the Monero blockchain and track the users of Monero.

 Monero has for the past years been the unchallenged leader in the privacy space.

-Monero prides itself of being the top privacy coin because it has the strongest suite of privacy features.
+Monero prides itself on being the top coin because it has the strongest suite of privacy features.

 Advantages of Monero:

-- World class research.
-With top scientist, researchers and academics all building to Monero’s development (read more here).
+- World-class research.
+With top scientists, researchers and academics all building to Monero’s development (read more here).

 - Stealth addresses: To keep accounts anonymous and untraceable